Rafeh01/rafeh01.github.io/_posts/2015-8-19-Statistical-Analysis.md

 title: Split Test Analysis
 ---

 <h4>Problem: A/B Test.
 Testing an online forum and seeing which variation of the forum lured in more sales.
-Baseline was (shown below) original, every other altercation afterwards was titled "Variation" with it's respective number.
+Baseline was original, every other altercation afterwards was titled "Variation" with it's respective number.
 Let's crunch the numbers and analyze this data set together.</h4>

 Let's start off with useful imports in IPython.
     %autosave 120